RonanDavalan/WindowsOrchestrator/README.md

 ---

-### 🛠️ Diagnostic Tools
+### 🛠️ Diagnostic and Development Tools

-The project includes useful scripts to help you configure complex applications.
+The project includes useful scripts to help you configure and maintain the project.

-*   **`management/tools/Find-WindowInfo.ps1`**: If you need to configure the pre-reboot action for a new application and you don't know the exact title of its window, this tool is for you.
-Launch your application, then run this script in a PowerShell console.
-It will list all visible windows and their process names, allowing you to find the exact title to use in the `Close-AppByTitle.ps1` script.
+*   **`management/tools/Find-WindowInfo.ps1`**: If you don't know the exact title of an application's window (for example, to configure it in `Close-AppByTitle.ps1`), run this script.
+It will list all visible windows and their process names, helping you find the precise information.
+*   **`Fix-Encoding.ps1`**: If you modify the scripts, this tool ensures they are saved with the correct encoding (UTF-8 with BOM) for perfect compatibility with PowerShell 5.1 and international characters.

 ---